-Brewster Integrated Water Resource Management Plan (Phase II)
+Brewster Integrated Water Resource Management Plan (Phases II and III)

 Brewster has some remarkable water resources.
-The Town sits on top of its water supply, a sole source aquifer, so any activities on the land surface can potentially affect the condition and sustainability of the water supply.
-The Town also has around 80 ponds that are valued as visually appealing, recreational, and ecological resources.
-These ponds are fed by both surface water and groundwater so they can be impacted in more than one way.
-The Town also owns significant areas of beach and salt marshes and along Cape Cod Bay which can be impacted by stormwater pollutants.
+The Town is located directly over its water supply, a sole source aquifer, so any activities on the land surface can potentially affect the condition and sustainability of the water supply.
+The Town also has approximately 80 ponds that are valued for their aesthetic, recreational, and ecological resources.
+These ponds are fed by both groundwater and water surface, so they can be impacted by either.
+The Town also owns significant areas of beach and salt marsh along Cape Cod Bay, which can be impacted by stormwater pollutants.

-Population growth in Brewster increased rapidly from 827 people in 1940 to 9,820 people in 2010.
-The effects of population growth and associated development can impact water resources in the following ways:
+Brewster’s population growth in Brewster increased rapidly from 827 people in 1940 to 9,820 people in 2010.
+The effects of this population growth and the associated development can impact the Town’s water resources in the following ways:

 -

-Increased withdrawals to meet the increasing population demand can directly lower groundwater levels, pond levels and streamflows;
+Increased groundwater withdrawals to meet the increasing population demand can directly lower water tables, pond levels, and streamflows;

 -

-Increased number of septic systems can impact the quality of all waters;
+Increased numbers of septic systems can impact the quality of all waters;

 -

-Increased amounts of nitrogen and phosphorus in groundwater, ponds and coastal waters; and
+Increased amounts of nitrogen and phosphorus in groundwater, ponds and coastal waters can affect their quality; and

 -

-Additional impervious surfaces (rooftop, roads, and parking lots) can result in increased stormwater runoff and lower water quality.
+Increased impervious surfaces (rooftop, roads, and parking lots) can result in greater stormwater runoff and lower water quality.

 -